Skip to main content

 For a detailed definition of the ModelServer and ModelRoute CRs, please refer to the ModelRoute and ModelRoute Reference pages.

-The router supports various routing strategies, from simple model-based forwarding to complex weighted distribution and header-based routing.
-This flexibility allows for advanced deployment patterns including canary releases, A/B testing, and load balancing across heterogeneous model deployments.
+The router supports various routing strategies, from simple model-based forwarding to complex weighted distribution, header-based routing, and PD-Disaggregated (Prefill/Decode) routing.
+This flexibility allows for advanced deployment patterns including canary releases, A/B testing, load balancing across heterogeneous model deployments, and PD-Disaggregated inference for lower latency and better resource utilization.

 Preparation